jdelaude/rho-aias/README.md

     - Navigate to `chrome://extensions` in your browser.
     - Enable "Developer mode" in the top right corner.
     - Click "Load unpacked".
-    - Select the `Rho Aias-copilot/dist` directory that was created by the build process.
+    - Select the `rho-aias/dist` directory that was created by the build process.

 The extension should be active.
 Navigate to `chat.openai.com` to see it in action.